 Court of Protection

-The Court of Protection is a specialist court for all issues relating to adults who lack capacity to make specific decisions.
+The Court of Protection is responsible for all issues relating to adults who lack capacity to make specific decisions.
 The work of the Court of Protection has expanded significantly in recent years and more and more people are finding that they need specialist advice in this area.

 We all have family members who, at some stage of their lives, may need someone else to take decisions for them, be that deciding where they live, how their care should be arranged, or managing their finances.

-We can provide advice and representation at court, where necessary, in relation to issues surrounding:
+We can provide advice and representation at court in relation to: